RK-2000/Club_Idea/Club-Idea.md

  # AIM

-To unify the students, who are genuinely interested in learning about computer science, Upskill them & make them aware of all the technologies that are present around us.
+Our main aim is to deliver our college students a fabulous theoretical and practical exposure of some of the most demanding and newly discovered technologies that are currently flurishing in the galaxy of software engineering.

-And work for the greater good of society by using skills to solve real-world problems and To learn & grow together.
+We want to provide an efficient and trustworthy platform to our members who genuinely wants to learn and upskill their domain of knowledge in Computer science.

 We are doing this today with the expectation that the students who are learning with us will teach & form communities to help others in the future.

 # What we will do

 - Create a Community.
-    -> Form a club on the campus.
+    -> Form a club in the campus.
-    -> inviting the interested students.
+    -> inviting only the interested students.

 - Learning New & Existing Technology.
     -> Introduce New Technologies.